ADDIE infographic from http://extension.oregonstate.edu/eesc/instructional-technology/instructional-design

 Design

-Design instructional strategies including choice of media
+Design instructional strategies including choice

-Determine and name individual learning modules
+Determine and name individual learning

-Identify content and strategies for each unit of instruction
+Identify content and strategies for each

 Draft design document